“Really!? Are you sure about this? Can’t you just take a year’s unpaid leave from your university job in case it doesn’t work out?”

 As chief executive, my hand’s on the tiller of a bold new vision and strategy.
 I want our strategy and policy underpinned by significant, impactful research activity.
-Our members comprise Masters and doctoral candidates at 70+ training organisations alongside highly experienced, top level experts working in the NHS, public and private sectors.
+Our members comprise Diploma, Masters and Doctoral candidates at 70+ training organisations alongside highly experienced, top level experts working in the NHS, public and private sectors.
 Our membership base is growing annually and spans umpteen modalities of which our therapists deliver critical practice at the cutting edge.

-As I said to our Board of Trustees at my first address to then, CE stands for more than chief executive.
+As I said to our Board of Trustees at my first address to them, CE stands for more than chief executive.
 I’m chief experience officer for our staff and varied stakeholders, both internal and external.
 I’m campaigning editor-in-chief.
 I’m vice-chancellor at a campus spanning the UK virtually and digitally.

 There’s a standing desk (my one rider!) in London but my real office is in my rucksack, which travels with me up and down the land and further afield.